bonitasoft/bonita-doc/md/fault-tolerance.md

 ### Monitoring

-It exists two ways to monitor the recovery mechanism :
+There are two ways to monitor the recovery mechanism :
   * `bonita.xxx.log` file
-  * Metrics Prometheus published
+  * Metrics

 #### Log File